 Senate Bill 87 proposes amendments to the current law regarding the issuance of lifetime teaching licenses for American Indian languages.
 The bill introduces a new provision that allows federally recognized American Indian tribes or bands to evaluate applicants for a lifetime license to teach their associated language in an American Indian language program.
-Specifically, if a tribe opts to exercise this evaluation option, they must notify the Department of Public Instruction (DPI) in writing.
-The DPI is then prohibited from issuing a lifetime license unless the tribe confirms that the applicant is qualified.
-This change modifies the existing process where individuals could obtain a lifetime license after completing six semesters of teaching experience.
+Specifically, if a tribe opts to exercise this evaluation option, the Department of Public Instruction (DPI) cannot issue a lifetime license unless the tribe confirms that the applicant is qualified.
+This change is reflected in the creation of a new statute, 118.19 (18) (bp), which outlines the process for tribal evaluation and endorsement.

 Statutes affected: Bill Text: 118.19(18)(bg)1, 118.19